-The team could formally interview the ICS staff (e.g., process engineers, operators, vendors, integrators, developers, owners and even managers).
+The team could formally interview the ICS staff (e.g. process engineers, operators, vendors, integrators, developers, owners and even managers).
 The goal of these interviews would be to gain further understanding and insight into the processes and procedures of the ICS.

-Pros: This effort will help the assessment team understand more of the ICS centric aspects of the ICS and identify areas where the process can be optimised.
+For: This effort will help the assessment team understand more of the ICS centric aspects of the ICS and identify areas where the process can be optimised.
 The team may also learn empirical details about the ICS that would not be found in the system documentation.

-Cons: Staff interviews may not have a high level of assurance.
+Against: Staff interviews may not have a high level of assurance.

-The team will need access to the staff so they can ask questions and some prior knowledge of ICSs in order to ask the correct questions.
-This process will greatly increase the assessment team's knowledge of ICS issues and the ICS team's security understanding.

-This task will not have an impact on the operations of the system.

-These interviews may provide limited insight into the format of data on the wire, though they may capture security concerns staff have already identified but that management have not addressed.
+- Resources and prerequisites for testing: The team will need access to the staff so they can ask questions and some prior knowledge of ICSs in order to ask the correct questions.
+This process will greatly increase the assessment team's knowledge of ICS issues and the ICS team's security understanding. - Potential impact of the testing: This task will not have an impact on the operations of the system. - Description of the types of results to expect: These interviews may provide limited insight into the format of data on the wire, though they may capture security concerns staff have already identified but that management have not addressed.
 It is common for ICS documentation and marketing to present a different view of the system than the way things really are implemented.
 Even system integrators have limited insight when it comes to the implementation details of the system because they do not work at this level.
-Rather, the system integrators understand the processes to get the system up and working properly.

-Interviewing key ICS staff will educate the team on the ICS and the staff's security knowledge, but these interviews will not have high assurance unless combined with access to system components.

-The team could interview the system operators to try to uncover any security weaknesses in the way the system is designed or operated.

-Interviewing key ICS staff should be part of a production assessment and the documentation and configuration review processes.
+Rather, the system integrators understand the processes to get the system up and working properly. - Level of security assurance to expect: Interviewing key ICS staff will educate the team on the ICS and the staff's security knowledge, but these interviews will not have high assurance unless combined with access to system components. - Example: the team could interview the system operators to try to uncover any security weaknesses in the way the system is designed or operated. - Conclusion: Interviewing key ICS staff should be part of a production assessment and the documentation and configuration review processes.

-(Figure 16: Staff interviews decision graph)
+Figure 16: Staff interviews decision graph